Mapitom/Duplicates/README.md

 # Duplicates
-Python Script making easier to track fo duplicates files
+Python Script making easier to track for duplicates files